Jinx-winx/jinx-winx/README.md

 ### Hi there 👋.
 This is Tharakesh.
 I am physics graduate working in the domain of theoretical Physics.
-In this Github paga, I would like to upload my porject and connect to my peers
+In this Github page, I would like to upload my project and connect to my peers

 <!--
 **Jinx-winx/jinx-winx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.